 Self Defense Items

 Tear gas is not allowed on any luggage – hand carried nor checked-in.
-You may bring stun guns, insect and pepper sprays and other such items but they are part of the items on hand carry restrictions and need to be checked in.
+You may bring stun guns, insect and pepper sprays and other such items but they are part of the items restricted for hand carry and need to be checked in.

 Bikes, rackets, surf boards, etc are not allowed for hand carry, you need to check these in.